-Thus, ISSB remains fundamentally in line with the work of its founders over the last ten years (IFRS, CDSB, SASB, IIRC) as an approach aimed at informing investors of their non-financial risks.
-The future will tell, but “extra-financial risks” tend to focus primarily on governance and the environment, which tends to focus primarily on the climate issue.
-In any case, the SEC’s recent pronouncements in the United States are pushing for an ESG vision that highly focuses on climate issues.
+The ISSB remains fundamentally in line with the work of its founders over the last ten years (IFRS, CDSB, SASB, IIRC).
+Its approach aims to inform investors of their non-financial risks.
+The future will tell, but “non-financial risks” tend to focus primarily on governance and the environment, which in turn centers on to the climate issue.
+In any case, the SEC’s recent pronouncements in the United States clearly push for an ESG vision focused on climate change.

 CSRD serves the society

 CSRD, on the other hand, is primarily driven by a more political project.
 The European Commission, for its part, aims to highlight the concept of dual materiality, which includes both the financial materiality of ESG risks on company accounts, but also the materiality of the company’s activities on their environment and their ecosystem.
 If, for example, the climate issue presents a risk for the investor (financial materiality), the double materiality requires checking whether the management of the actual assets is part of a climate trajector (depending on what is needed for society).
 This is very different, and it is essential to ensure that assets increasingly fuel a real carbon-free economy that lives up to the climate imperative.